JamesSkemp/words/content/post/programmatic-sql-command-timeout-using-a-sqldatasource-c-sharp.md

 +++
-title = "Programmatic SQL command timeout using a SqlDataSource (C#)" summary = "How to programmatically set a timeout on a Sql command, using a SqlDataSource, in C#." draft = false comments = true date = "2009-06-24T08:20:00-05:00"
+title = "Programmatic SQL command timeout using a SqlDataSource (C#)" description = "How to programmatically set a timeout on a Sql command, using a SqlDataSource, in C#." draft = false comments = true date = "2009-06-24T08:20:00-05:00"